-Save 23% on overall fleet running costs with our vehicle replacement strategy!
+7 simple steps to reduce fleet running costs with our fleet vehicle replacement policy!

 Vehicle replacement standards may vary depending on an operation’s needs but in most cases fixed intervals are in place.
 Is this really the best approach?

-When it comes to vehicle replacement strategies, most fleets use fixed cycles driven by a variety of factors – such as operating and maintenance costs, lease contract or financing terms, or tax advantages related to new equipment.
+When it comes to a fleet vehicle replacement policy, most organizations use fixed cycles driven by a variety of factors – such as operating and maintenance costs, lease contract or financing terms, or tax advantages related to new equipment.

 While replacement standards may vary depending on an operation’s needs, in most cases fixed replacement intervals are in place.